 Ferry tips: These ferries are small and don’t fit a ton of cars which is probably good because the roads and tunnels are small on Kalsoy and the island can’t handle too many people from an infrastructure perspective.

-The ride is 20 minutes long and you will ride the ferry in the same area that your car is parked.
-It is the perfect time to birdwatch and admire the unmatched scenery that the Faroe Islands has to offer.
+The ride is 20 minutes long and you will ride the ferry in the same area where your car is parked.
+It is the perfect time to bird-watch and admire the unmatched scenery that the Faroe Islands have to offer.

 High Season Ferries (May 1 – August 31)